Computing Threshold Budgets in Discrete-Bidding Games: A Fixed-Point Algorithm for Finding Threshold Budgets

 For $i \geq 0$, we denote by $\thresh_i$ the thresholds for objective $\frparity_i$.
-As in Obs.~\ref{obs:Buchi}, since the restriction monotonically decreases as $i$ grows, the thresholds are monotonically non-increasing and they all lower-bound the thresholds in $\G$.
+As in Observation~\ref{obs:Buchi}, since the restriction monotonically decreases as $i$ grows, the thresholds are monotonically non-increasing and they all lower-bound the thresholds in $\G$.